-Actinic keratosis is defined as squamous cell carcinoma in situ^{1;2}.
-It represents the most common neoplasia affecting fair-skinned subjects in sun-exposed body areas like face and scalp.
-AKs may progress to squamous cell carcinoma, therefore necessitating treatment^{3;4}.
-Since photodynamic therapy (PDT) with 5-aminolaevulinic acid (ALA) or its derivative methyl-aminolaevulinate (MAL) combines high efficacy with an excellent cosmetic outcome, it is recommended as one of the first line treatments in this indication1.
+Actinic keratosis (AK) is defined as squamous cell carcinoma (SCC) in situ.
+It represents the most common neoplasia affecting fair-skinned subjects in sun-exposed body areas such as the face and scalp.
+AKs may progress to SCC, therefore necessitating treatment.
+As photodynamic therapy (PDT) with 5-aminolaevulinic acid (ALA), or its derivative methyl aminolaevulinate (MAL), combines high efficacy with an excellent cosmetic outcome, it is recommended as one of the first-line treatments in this indication.

-Extemporal formulations containing ALA have frequently been used clinically, but are often restrained by their short-term stability and poor skin penetration.
-BF-200 ALA is a new nanoemulsion-based gel formulation containing 7.8% ALA (10% ALA hydrochloride), which overcomes these drawbacks, displaying an improved stability of ALA in the aqueous formulation and an enhanced penetration into the epidermis5.
-Based on these advantages, lower ALA concentrations are sufficient for an excellent therapeutic outcome, which was recently demonstrated in two phase III studies of the treatment of actinic keratosis, one of them in comparison to a registered MAL formulation^{6;7}.
+Formulations containing ALA have frequently been used clinically, but are often restrained by their short-term stability and poor skin penetration.
+BF-200 ALA is a new nanoemulsion-based gel formulation containing 7.8% ALA (10% ALA hydrochloride), which overcomes these drawbacks, displaying an improved stability of ALA in the aqueous formulation and an enhanced penetration into the epidermis.
+Based on these advantages, lower ALA concentrations are sufficient for an excellent therapeutic outcome, which was recently demonstrated in two phase III studies of the treatment of AK, one of them in comparison to a registered MAL formulation.

-Here we present the recurrence rates of subjects treated with BF-200 ALA or MAL PDT in two phase III trials and the percentage of patients who were totally cleared of AK 12-months after PDT.
+Here we present the recurrence rates of subjects treated with BF-200 ALA or MAL PDT in two phase III trials and the percentage of patients who were totally cleared of AK 12 months after PDT.
 Safety issues such as new lesions and skin cancer in the treatment area are also reported.

-Material and Methods
+Material and methods

-Data were collected during the follow-up period (FUP) of two randomized, placebocontrolled, multicentre phase III clinical studies^{6;7}.
-All subjects in both studies entered the FUP three months after the last treatment and were invited to two FUP visits, the first at 6 and the second at 12 months after the last PDT.
-Patient assessments at the FUP visits were analyzed distinct from the study and summarized in a separate report.
-The studies were approved by the responsible ethics committees and the competent authorities (BfArM, Germany; Swissmedic, Switzerland; BASG, Austria) and performed according to the National Drug Laws, the guidelines of Good Clinical Practice and the Declaration of Helsinki.
+Data were collected during the follow-up period (FUP) of two randomized, placebo-controlled, multicentre phase III clinical studies.
+All subjects in both studies entered the FUP 3 months after the last treatment and were invited to two FUP visits, the first at 6 months and the second at 12 months after the last PDT.
+Patient assessments at the FUP visits were analysed distinct from the study and summarized in a separate report.
+The studies were approved by the responsible ethics committees and the competent authorities (BfArM, Germany; Swissmedic, Switzerland; BASG, Austria) and performed according to the national drug laws, the guidelines of Good Clinical Practice and the Declaration of Helsinki.

-During the clinical part of the studies, eligible subjects with 4-8 mild to moderate AK lesions (Olsen grade I or II8) on the face or scalp were treated with either BF-200 ALA containing 78 mg/g ALA (now registered as Ameluz[®], Biofrontera, Germany), a registered MAL cream (Metvix[®], Galderma, Germany) containing 160 mg/g of MAL, or placebo matching the BF-200 ALA formulation.
-After roughening of lesion surfaces and cleaning the skin with alcohol, medications were applied for 3 hours.
-Then, remnant gel or cream were carefully wiped off and lesions were illuminated with red light either with narrow spectrum lamps (LED lamps: Aktilite[®] CL 128, Omnilux PDTTM) or broad spectrum light sources (PhotoDyn[®] 750/505, Waldmann[®] PDT 1200L) as described in detail in the study protocols^{6;7}.
+During the clinical parts of the studies, eligible subjects with four to eight mild-to-moderate AK lesions (Olsen grade I or II) on the face or scalp were treated with BF-200 ALA containing ALA 78 mg $g^{-1}$ (now registered as Ameluz®; Biofrontera, Leverkusen, Germany), or a registered MAL cream (Metvix®; Galderma, Düsseldorf, Germany) containing 160 mg $g^{-1}$ of MAL, or placebo matching the BF-200 ALA formulation.
+After roughening of lesion surfaces and cleaning the skin with alcohol, medications were applied for 3 h.
+Then, remnant gel or cream was carefully wiped off and lesions were illuminated with red light either with narrow-spectrum lamps (LED lamps: Aktilite® CL 128, Photocure, Oslo, Norway; Omnilux PDTTM, Photo Therapeutics Inc., Montgomeryville, PA, U.S.A.) or broad-spectrum light sources (PhotoDyn® 750/505; Hydrosun Medizintechnik GmbH, Müllheim, Germany; Waldmann® PDT 1200 L; Waldman Medizintechnik, Villingen-Schwenningen, Germany) as described in detail in the study protocols.
 Treatment efficacy and cosmetic outcome were assessed 3 months after PDT.
-In case of remaining lesions, a second treatment was performed at this time point.
+In cases of remaining lesions, a second treatment was performed at this time point.
 The final assessment was then carried out after 3 more months.